BarbzYHOOL/Ding80-to-Zygor/README.md

 Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.

 ## TBCduo
-This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons.
+This is a version of the guide tuned for 2 people leveling together on a TBC server doing more quests than usual and some dungeons.
-It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley.
+It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley later.
-This version has a new tag called noauto, make sure your Zygor supports this.
+This version uses a new tag called noauto, make sure your Zygor supports this.

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.